Niek318/Laravel-Challenge-DCC-/README.md

 <li>Create a backlog page with a query to select all activities from database where user = logged in user.</li>
 <li>Inspire myself to think of something 'awesome' to add. :thinking:</li>

+Also, having some trouble fully understanding where exactly my files should go in Laravel.
+Will do more research and watch videos on this when I'm spending less time on exams.

 sources:

 [1] https://laravel-news.com/laravel-5-4-key-too-long-error

 [2] https://laracasts.com